Rigzin00/anoCon-backend/README.md

 This project is a simple WebRTC video call application that enables real-time audio and video communication between users.
 It uses Firebase Firestore for signaling and ID mapping, allowing users to connect by sharing unique identifiers.

+## Hosting

+A working model has been hosted on https://anoconsession.vercel.app/ **Steps to start a video call session:**
+- **Step-1**: Click the start webcam button and allow the video and audio access permission.
+- **Step-2(Call offer)**: One of the peers can initiate a call by entering a code in the "Create New Call" text space and clicking the Create Call Button.
+- **Step-3(Answer the call)**: Using the same code a receiver can access the call by entering the same ID to the Answer Call text space and clicking the Answer Call Button afterwards.
+- **Step-4(Hang-Up)**: Click on the Hang Up button when necessary to end the call.

 ## Features

 - **WebRTC Video and Audio**: Real-time video and audio communication using WebRTC.